MexMerchant/CartThrob-Unbranded/README.md

 3. Then click "Add-on Manager".
 4. Locate your 'CartThrob Add-on' in the "Thrid Party Add-Ons" section and click manage.
 5. Navigate to and click the "PAYMENTS" tab.
-6. In the "Select a gateway to edit its settings" dropdown choose "Cardstream (Hosted)"
+6. In the "Select a gateway to edit its settings" dropdown choose "PaymentNetwork (Hosted)"
-7. Configure the "Cardstream (Hosted)" payment gateway settings.
+7. Configure the "PaymentNetwork (Hosted)" payment gateway settings.
 Once configured, scroll down and locate "Allow Gateway Selection in Checkout Form?".
-Find "Cardstream (Hosted)" and check it, then click submit.
+Find "PaymentNetwork (Hosted)" and check it, then click submit.
 The module has now been added to the checkout page
 8. By default we have set the module to the use the test details.
-To use your live details simply replace the test details in the text boxes with the ones supplied from your Cardstream live letter.
+To use your live details simply replace the test details in the text boxes with the ones supplied from your PaymentNetwork live letter.

 License
 ----